Photos of hummingbirds at the UCSC Santa Cruz Arboretum.

 We noticed that they were very active on the Crimson Heath. and the Erica annectens or cliff-hanger heath.

-According the UCSC Arboretum, “The Garden’s South African Garden is also home to one of the largest collections of members of the genus Erica (or Cape heaths) outside South Africa, where a staggering 605 species occur in an area not much larger than Santa Cruz County.
+These aren photos of hummingbirds at the UCSC Arboretum.
+According the Arboretum, “The Garden’s South African Garden is also home to one of the largest collections of members of the genus Erica (or Cape heaths) outside South Africa, where a staggering 605 species occur in an area not much larger than Santa Cruz County.
 The Garden’s Erica collection illustrates magnificently the huge diversity of color and form found in these shrubs.
 The peak flowering times are later Winter/early Spring and mid-Summer.”